ctaoaa/SoftImpute_ALS/README.md

 # SoftImpute_ALS
 Math5472 project

-'Template.pdf' is the final report.
+'Template.pdf' and 'Final report TAO Chengyu.pdf' are the final reports.

 'Comparison of test and train error.ipynb' produce the Figure 3, Figure 4, and Table 1.